MennoWemekamp/Planner-B/README.md

    [Visual Studio Code](https://code.visualstudio.com/)

-## Steps to be done for v0.x

-1. finish UI
-2. finish aside tabs

-## Steps for future versions

-1. refactor JS code

 ## Summary of the project

 - To create a usable calculator to calculate production chains in the game "Plan B: Terraform".
 - To learn the basics of coming up with and executing a project.
 - Practicing with the languages and tech used to build the project.

-## potential features

-- Group the options in the select dropdown using `optgroup` instead of JSON objects
-- Calculating multiple product requests
-- Merging multiple requests into a single output display
-- Query history
-- admin platform for data updating